The Unofficial CISSPforum FAQ

 However, any forum member can upload a file to the Yahoo!
 Groups files area and optionally announce it on CISSPforum.
 Be sure

-you have permission from the copyright holder before publishing anything in this manner: reaching over 6,199 peers effectively places
+you have permission from the copyright holder before publishing anything in this manner: reaching thousands of peers effectively

-it ‘in the public domain’ and we wouldn’t like to see you marched off by the DMCA Gestapo...
+places it in the public domain and we wouldn’t like to see you marched-off by the DMCA Gestapo...

 An even better idea if you want more than just casual feedback on your document is to write and upload a draft to Google Docs and